dantheman213/java-spring-gradle-docker-mvc-rest-starter-app/README.md

 * Custom `run.sh` script that will install gradle, build your application, and run in it with one or more simple commands.
 * Custom `Config` class that makes it easy to load application specific config data in a container-friendly way.
 * Custom `Logger` class that makes it easy to output your console information in a container-friendly way.
+* Custom Secrets/Environment Variable management that is compatible with Docker-Compose, Kubernetes, or just vanilla stand-alone application.
 * Stand up and tear down environments quickly with containerized-ready code.

 ## Getting Started ##